processing/p5.js-website-legacy/README.md

 * [grunt-assemble-i18n](https://github.com/assemble/grunt-assemble-i18n) renders a set of pages for each language specified in the gruntfile, based on the handlebars templates and yml data.
 There is not a lot of documentation, but this [example](https://github.com/LaurentGoderre/i18n-demo) demonstrates the functionality well.
 * [assemble-contrib-permalinks](https://github.com/assemble/assemble-permalinks) allows us to customize the permalinks (file structure of the rendered static site).

+## Etc

+* If you are using sublime text, this plugin is useful for rendering hbs files with syntax highlighting: https://github.com/jonschlinkert/sublime-markdown-extended